jacksund/simmate/docs/full_guides/apps/basic_use.md

 ## Finding & Installing Apps

+**One app at a time**

 1. Browse the full list in the [`Apps`](/apps/overview.md) tab above :material-arrow-up::material-arrow-up::material-arrow-up:
 2. Follow the installation directions for each app you would like to use

-## Install **_all_** available apps
+**All apps at once**

 !!! danger
-    **This guide is not yet available.** For now, go through each app installation one at a time.
-We will eventually add a guide on how to install all of them at once, which will help advanced users setup productions systems quickly.
+    This guide is not yet available.
+For now, go through each app installation one at a time.
+We will eventually add a guide on how to install all of them at once, which will help advanced users setup production systems quickly.

 ## View installed apps